European Reference Networks

 European Reference Networks (ERNs)

-The ERNs are not a time-limited project but an EU initiative based on the 2011 Directive on Patients’ Rights in Cross-border Healthcare, built on a robust policy and legal framework, and benefitting from previous work done by EU-funded projects, programmes, and networks over the decade before their launch.
+The ERNs are not a time-limited project but an EU initiative based on the 2011 Directive on Patients’ Rights in Cross-border Healthcare.
+They are built on a robust policy and legal framework and benefit from previous work done by EU-funded projects, programmes, and networks over the decade before their launch.

 While there is still much work to do, the ‘birth’ of 24 ERNs has been a landmark moment in the history of European voluntary cooperation in the field of health with the potential to change millions of lives.
 They have already improved the healthcare management of patients with rare diseases and complex conditions throughout Europe by facilitating knowledge generation and sharing, care coordination, and exchanging of best practices concerning diagnosis, establishing new ways to reduce unfavourable outcomes for patients, improving and innovating the quality of care provided by expert healthcare professionals and their teams, and subsequently diminishing the cumulative cost for society.